Gh0ul5lay3r-91/Family-Fun-Quiz/README.md

 ## Introduction

 Family Fun Quiz is a Javascript web application that is aimed at anyone who wishes to put their knowledge to the test.
 From families at home to individuals on the train, this quiz is designed to test your knowledge and beat the High Score.
 Users have to include their name to begin the game, which will be used and displayed beside their current score.
 Questions and options will be produced on the screen one after the other in a randomised order.
 The user will then select the correct option or the option they think is correct, until they have answered all the questions.
 At which point their score will be calculated and shown to them, the high score will also be updated if they happen to beat the highscore.
+As part of the UXD, its was decided that the target audience would be familys wanting to be kept entertained, people of all ages and individuals wanting a challenge.
+As part of my research into what features I could implement I interviewed my own family and some friends to see which way they like to play quizs.

 Live link can be found here - https://gh0ul5lay3r-91.github.io/Family-Fun-Quiz/